cefriel/procedural-kg-llm/README.md

 ## How to navigate this repository
 ### pkg-extraction
 This folder contains:
-- the notebook with the whole pipeline of 7 prompts, based on Chain-of-Thought prompting (the notebook also reports the actual pieces of text containing the procedure used as example in the prompt, and the procedures used as input for the LLM)
+- the notebook with the whole pipeline of 7 prompts, based on Chain-of-Thought prompting
-- subfolder **previous-prompt-eng-experiments** contains notebooks with previous experiments during the prompt engineering refinement process
+- a subfolder **previous-prompt-eng-experiments** containing the notebooks with previous experiments during the prompt engineering refinement process

 The repository defines a `docker-compose.yml` file to run the Jupyter notebooks as containers via Docker.
 The containers can be run all at once or separately.